Program Director's Message

 |Number of Fellowship Positions each year:||2|

-Winthrop-University Hospital is a 591 bed hospital and offers a wide variety of clinical services.
+NYU Winthrop Hospital is a 591 bed hospital and offers a wide variety of clinical services.
 The hospital boasts many residency and fellowship programs across a variety of specialties and subspecialties.
-Winthrop is also a clinical campus for Stony Brook University School of Medicine, where each year third year and fourth year medical students complete their clinical training.
+NYU Winthrop is also a clinical campus for Stony Brook University School of Medicine, where each year third year and fourth year medical students complete their clinical training.
 The large number of house staff and medical students along with the dedicated faculty promotes an academic environment rich in clinical educational experiences.

 General gastrointestinal diseases, gastrointestinal motility and functional disorders, pancreatic diseases, liver & biliary diseases, inflammatory bowel disease, nutrition support, and endoscopy services including ERCP, endoscopic ultrasound, advanced therapeutic biliary and pancreatic endoscopy, and endoscopic treatment of Barrett's esophagus.